libsemigroups/libsemigroups/docs/source/matrix/index.rst

    time: :cpp:any:`StaticMatrix`.
 2. those whose arithmetic operation can be defined at compile time but whose dimensions can be set at run time: :cpp:any:`DynamicMatrix`
-3. those whose arithmetic operation and dimensions can be set at run time:
+3. those whose arithmetic operations and dimensions can be set at run time:
    :cpp:any:`DynamicMatrix`

 It's unlikely that you will want to use the classes described on this page